 an opening in the abdomen and is collected in a special bag.

-consistency.
-Drinking enough water and eating fruits, vegetables,
+affects stool consistency.
+Drinking enough water and eating fruits,

-and whole grains that are high in fiber softens stools and prevents
+vegetables, and whole grains that are high in fiber softens stools

-diarrhea and constipation that may lead to incontinence.
+and prevents diarrhea and constipation that may lead to

-elderly assistance in toileting, only five minutes are allowed,
+homes that provide elderly assistance in toileting, only five